 Named after the surveyor who drew out southwest Baltimore’s grid street design, Poppleton was originally primarily populated by workers at the Mount Clare shops–and by people such as Edgar Allan Poe, his Aunt Mary Clemm and his cousin and wife Virginia Clemm.
 Poppleton is home to the oldest public housing development in Baltimore, the Poe Homes, as well as newer developments including Lexington Terrace and Vintage Gardens.
 The UM BioPark has been building along the Poppleton side of W Baltimore St, and the western half of the neighborhood includes three story rowhomes near Franklin Square Park.

-Poppleton Now!
-Neighborhood Association hosts its monthly meeting every Third Thursday at 6:30 PM.
+Poppleton Now! hosts its monthly meeting every Third Thursday from 6-8 PM.

-As of January 2020, the Neighborhood Association meeting will be held at St. Luke’s Episocal Church.
+As of January 2020, the Neighborhood Association meeting was being held at St. Luke’s Episocal Church.

-The location of this meeting rotates throughout the year, please contact the neighborhood association representative for the meeting location.
+The location of this meeting rotates throughout the year (or may be held virtually), please contact the neighborhood association representative for the meeting location and information.